ADEMOLA200/stencyl-engine/block-docs/en/attributes/game-attributes.md

 # set-game-att -- Set Game Attribute

 Sets the value of the specified game attribute (using its name).
 You are responsible for making sure that you don't set the value to a different type.
 For example, if the game attribute is a number, don't stick text into that slot.

+# set-game-att-save -- Saving Attributes

+Change whether a game attribute will be saved (enabled by default).

+# restore-game-attributes -- Restore Game Attributes

+Restores all game attributes defined in Stencyl to their original value.